When You’re Running on Empty: A Gentle Way to Restore Capacity

 You can breathe and still be pushing.

-In those moments, the nervous system still reads:
+In those moments, the nervous system may still register pressure.

 Signal